Allegheny-Computer-Science-600610-25-26/ready-set-research-syllabus/cmpsc-600-fall-syllabus.md

 - [ ] There are no typographical or grammatical errors in the thesis
 - [ ] There is no extraneous text in the thesis

-- **Introduction Section Requirements**
+#### Introduction Section Requirements

 - [ ] The introduction section clearly describes the completed work
 - [ ] The introduction section motivates the completed work from a professional perspective focused on science, technology, engineering, mathematics, and societal implications
 - [ ] The introduction section outlines the ethical implications of the thesis
+- [ ] The introduction outlines the structure of the senior comprehensive project

-- **Related Work Section Requirements**
+#### Related Work Section Requirements

 - [ ] The related work section references and describes relevant literature
 - [ ] The related work section explains how relevant literature connects to the thesis
 - [ ] The related work section does not provide a "laundry list" of the related literature
 - [ ] The related work section situates the completed project in the broader scope

 - **Method Section Requirements**